kobolabs/epub-spec/README.md

 * Non-Linear playback
 * Text highlighting for SVG text
+* Specifying time in microseconds ex. clipBegin="0.001s" clipEnd="10.001s".
+This may cause the audio to stop playing or not start playing at all.

 When the rendition:spread property is set to “none” or “auto”, Android displays a full spread in FXL Read Along content in landscape.